philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ```

 This will create a default instance using the [delegated driver](https://ansible.readthedocs.io/projects/molecule/configuration/#delegated), which is just called "default".
-As the title suggests we will go for Vagrant with Virtualbox as a provider in this example.
+As the title suggests we will go for Vagrant with VirtualBox as a provider in this example.
 So run `molecule destroy` to remove that default instance again.
 Then try running `molecule reset` to reset or delete the scenario cache at `~/.cache/molecule/<role-name>/<scenario-name>`.
-This might result in a python-traceback related to docker on rhel-systems but will still work and remove the directory as expected.
+This might result in a python-traceback related to docker on RHEL-systems but will still work and remove the directory as expected.

 > [!warning]- Python traceback explanation
 > Indicates docker and or the python module isn't installed on your system, see [#166](https://github.com/ansible-community/molecule-plugins/issues/166)